 The Amplitude knob is common to all of them, corresponding to the depth of modulation.
-This can be either Bipolar or Unipolar which is determined by the state of the +/- button in the modulator's bottom left corner.
+This can be either Bipolar or Unipolar which is determined by the state of the +/- button in the modulator's upper right corner (next to the modulator type selector).
 Bipolar modulation always fluctuates between negative and positive, whereas unipolar modulation is always positive when the amplitude is above 0% and always negative when it is below 0%.

 The Frequency knob corresponds to the speed of modulation.
 It is set in Hz (cycles per second) when in non-tempo-synced mode.
-Tempo Sync can be activated by clicking the "Hz" button on the left side of the modulator, which will turn into a musical note symbol indicating that it has been initiated.
+Tempo Sync can be activated by clicking the "Hz" button on the top of the modulator, which will turn into a musical note symbol indicating that it has been initiated.
 In tempo sync mode, modulation speed is synchronized to divisions of the DAWs global tempo setting- for instance setting the frequency to 1⁄4 will correspond to quarter-note modulation cycles.